 5 Ways to Solve Rust Crashes on PC

-For other Rust crashing when joining server issues, you’ll need a more systematic approach.
+For other causes of crashing, you’ll need a more systematic approach.
 Here are five of the most common problems and how to fix them on your PC.

 Fix #1: Restart Device and Run Game Again